 Framing a house is by far the easiest part of kit building.
 All frames and trusses are supplied pre-fabricated according to your plan.
 In general terms, framing is a building technique based around vertical structural members (studs), which provide a table frame to which interior and exterior wall coverings are attached, and covered by a roof comprising horizontal ceiling joists and sloping rafters or manufactured pre-fabricated roof trusses, which are covered by various roofing materials to give weather resistance.

-Most simple kit roofs are usually gabled, which are by far the easiest to build.
-Basic carpentry is all that is needed to stand, plumb and secure the pre-assembled frames and trusses.
+Most simple kit roofs are gabled, which are by far the easiest to build.
+Basic carpentry is all that is needed to stand, plumb and secure the pre-assembled frame walls and trusses.
 Complete step by step instructions are supplied in your construction manual.

 Or see our Roof Truss Page for truss erection and tie down.